 The groundbreaking ceremony for the new library was held on September 11, 1901 and the building dedicated in 1902.
 Fees and donations sustained the Library until the Town of Norwich offered its support of $350 in 1922 with an annual grant.
 In 1971, the Library received a gift of $1,000 from the Town, which allowed library hours to be expanded to two days per week and to increase the volumes to over 6,000.
 In 1975, the Bicentennial Wing of the Library was dedicated and built, thanks to federal assistance, local gifts, and pledges totaling over $65,000.

 The most recent renovation, completed in July 1999, more than doubled the square footage.
 The Library was automated in 2000.
-Presently, we are open five to six days a week for a total of 44.5 hours.
+Presently, we are open six days a week for a total of 44.5 hours.
 The Library maintains a collection of over 35,000 volumes, including books, magazines, DVDs, audiobooks, and an expanding collection of digital resources.
 With over 3500 registered borrowers, we offer a Community Room meeting space for local groups, exhibit space for artists, Internet access, and free wireless access.

 Join us as we build upon a tradition of excellent service and a first-rate collection while meeting the challenges and promises of the future.